 - Non-cash compensation is considered taxable, including housing allowances, any services that were provided, or company cars.

-- Brazil does not impose any sort of inheritance or wealth tax.
+- Brazil does not impose any inheritance or wealth tax.
 However, certain states can choose to impose a gift, death transfer, or donation tax.
-An example of such a state is Sao Paulo, which imposes a gift or inheritance tax of 4%.
+An example of such a state is Sao Paulo, which imposes a gift or inheritance.

 Saving on US Expat Taxes

-With the many various forms of taxation that are applied to foreign nationals working and residing in Brazil, it is important that you apply all of the exclusions, deductions, and credits to your US expat taxes.
+With the many various forms of taxation that are applied to foreign nationals working and residing in Brazil, applying all of the exclusions, deductions, and credits to your US expat taxes is essential.
 Brazil is neither a tax haven nor a high-tax destination, but understanding your filing obligations will help minimize your taxes – both in the US and Brazil.

 Questions About US Expat Taxes in Brazil?

 Our team of expat-expert CPAs and IRS Enrolled Agents can help.
-Contact us today for the expat tax advice you need in order to make filing taxes a more hassle-free process, so you can get back to your adventure abroad!
+Contact us today for the expat tax advice you need to make filing taxes a more hassle-free process so that you can get back to your adventure abroad!